holoviz/holoviz/doc/Roadmap.rst

     before it can be put into wide use for saving and restoring configurations and layouts.

-10. **Multiple selection groups**: HoloViews currently supports a single selection group.
-Multiple selection groups would allow for more flexible use of, and comparison between, selections.
+10. **Independent selection groups**: HoloViews currently supports a single selection group.
+There is no current support for multiple, fully independent selection groups within the same display - each group with its own identity and selection-based actions.
+Support for multiple independent groups would allow for more flexible use of, and comparison between, selections.

-11. **Intuitive drilldown support**: In a drilldown action, the user interacts in some way with one main plot (usually some low-dimensional reduction of the full data) selecting one (or sometimes multiple) item(s) that determine what is shown in another separate plot (usually a less
+11. **Easy to configure drilldown support**: In a drilldown action, the user interacts in some way with one main plot (usually some low-dimensional reduction of the full data) selecting one (or sometimes multiple) item(s) that determine what is shown in another separate plot (usually a less